bbogdanmircea/flowersofthings/README.md

 # flowers of things

-Controller for watering your plants powered by an ESP8266.
-Controlls soil humidity with a capacitive soil moisture sensor and waters plants accordingly.
+Controller for watering your plants powered by an ESP32.
+Controls soil humidity with a capacitive soil moisture sensor and waters plants accordingly.
 Watering and soil humidity can be supervised in the browser.

 <p align="center">
   <img src="images/flowersofthings.jpg"